mikael-johnsson/the-flag-quiz/TESTING.md

 ## MANUAL TESTING

 ### Full Testing
-Full testing was was performed on a PC with 1920x1080 screen and an iPhone XR.
+Full testing was performed on a PC with 1920x1080 screen and an iPhone XR.

-They tested the site on following browsers:
+The site was tested on following browsers:
 - Google Chrome
 - Safari (iPhone only)
 - Mozilla Firefox